carrotcarrot

 58. Carrots are rich in anthocyanins, antioxidants that may protect against cardiovascular disease.

-59. Carrots are a source of lignans, compounds that may help regulate hormone levels.
+59. Carrots are a source of lignans, compounds that may help to regulate better hormone levels.

 60. Carrots contain carotenoids, which may protect against UV radiation and skin damage.